 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Mental Health and Wellness Associates can help them address these concerns, develop stress management strategies, and act as cultural liaisons, fostering a sense of belonging and understanding within the school community.
 Mental Health and Wellness Associates for Socioeconomically Disadvantaged students: Social-emotional stressors related to poverty can significantly impact a student's well-being, especially for students from low-income families.
 Mental Health and Wellness Associates work with these students to address challenges like food insecurity or unstable housing situations.
 By providing emotional support and connecting them with necessary resources, they empower students to focus on their mental health and academic success.
 1.4 Action: Inclusive and Nurturing Environments Targeted Resources & Services Need: Data on discipline referrals displays a disproportionate number of referrals with English Learners.
 Unconscious bias and racism allows structural inequities in a system to remain unidentified.
 Unduplicated pupils are especially susceptible to the effects of unconscious bias, and need education specifically focused on eliminating barriers to accessing curriculum in the classroom.
 Unconscious bias & Anit-Racist training supporting English Learners: For English learners, unconscious biases can sometimes manifest as lowered expectations or misinterpretations of behavior.
 By being trained to recognize these biases, educators can create more culturally sensitive learning experiences and provide targeted support that empowers English learners to thrive.
-1.8 - Survey Findings - Families 1.1 - Chronic absenteeism (source: CA Dashboard), 1.2 Attendance Rates, 1.6 - Student Discipline Referrals, 1.7 - Survey Findings - Staff
+Additional details about this action can be found in the action table of 1.4 1.8 - Survey Findings - Families 1.1 - Chronic absenteeism (source: CA Dashboard), 1.2 Attendance Rates, 1.6 - Student Discipline Referrals, 1.7 - Survey Findings - Staff